Killer blows kisses at victim’s family during sentencing; gets life plus 50 years - NewsBreak

 Before being sentenced for the April 2021 killing of 75-year-old Lynda Palmer of Mansfield, a handcuffed and shackled Terry Dewayne Powell, also of Mansfield, looked at where the victim’s family was sitting in the courtroom, grinned and blew kisses, reported KTBS-TV reported .

-But state District Judge Amy Burford McCartney had the last word, sentencing the 20-year-old Powell to life in prison plus 50 years, the station reported.Man sentenced for stabbing lottery-winning uncle, family friend to death in the Bronx
+But state District Judge Amy Burford McCartney had the last word, sentencing the 20-year-old Powell to life in prison plus 50 years, the station reported.Woman sentenced to 20 years for pushing man off bus to his death

 The judge told Powell his actions were “derogatory” and “unacceptable,” according to KTBS.